scanback/docs/articles-posts/might-of-nations.md

 I focus on economic power instead of military power because military power without economic power is not sustainable.

 I quantify this using the business concept of relative market share and applied it to countries.
+I think of it as relative economic might.

-Relative market share carries importance in business.
+Relative economic might carries importance in business.
 It is often said that a relative market share above 2 gives an unassailable advantage from competition.
 I do not know if this holds for countries, but I marked it on the graph.

-Over the past 20 years, the US has lost relative ground to Chima.
-This is no surprise, but the graph dimensionlizes the shift.
-It is a difficult transition for decision makers in Washington, just as it has been for the UK and Russia.Alliances can help alleviate this.
+Over the past 20 years, the US has lost relative ground to China.
+This is no surprise, but the graph dimensionsonalizes the shift.
+It is a difficult transition for political decision makers and citizens in Washington, just as it has been for the UK and Russia.

+A caveat is that relative market share may not work

 —   —   —